cappuu02/Cybersecurity-Sapienza/2Semester/PND/2) Network traffic monitoring and Wire shark lab.md

 - **nfsen**: Graphical tool to access captured netflows

 # Wireshark Activity
+Capturing is way too easy, too many packets....
-Use Filters, They allow to only focus on requested packets or certain activity by network devices.
+Use Filters!
+They allow to only focus on requested packets or certain activity by network devices.

 Two kinds of filters: ==display filters== and ==capture filters==:
-- Capture filters to limit the amount of network data that goes into processing and is getting saved (really limits crossed by wireshark, used at beginning)
+- **Capture filters** to limit the amount of network data that goes into processing and is getting saved (really limits crossed by wireshark, used at beginning)
-- Display filters to inspect only the packets you want to analyze once the data has been processed (use only to display captured packets, used at the end of capture)
+- **Display filters** to inspect only the packets you want to analyze once the data has been processed (use only to display captured packets, used at the end of capture)

 ## Capture filters – wireshark/tcpdump
-Limit the traffic captured and, optionally, analyzed.
-- Packets not captured are lost..
-Berkeley Packet Filter (BPF) syntax (man pcap-filter)
+Capture filters usati prima della cattura: decidono **quali pacchetti catturare**.
+Quelli non corrispondenti **non vengono mai registrati** → persi per sempre.

-- Protocol: ether, tcp, udp, ip, ip6, arp
+- **Protocol**: ether, tcp, udp, ip, ip6, arp
-- Direction: src, dst
+- **Direction**: src, dst
-- Type: host, port, net, portrange
+- **Type**: host, port, net, portrange
-- Other primitives: less, greater, gateway, broadcast
+- **Other primitives**: less, greater, gateway, broadcast
-- Combinations with operators: and (&&), or (||), not (!)
+- **Combinations with operators**: and (&&), or (||), not (!)

 Display only captured packets matching the filters
 - Packets are not discarded or lost